brodjustice/semi_static/README.md

 	# rails new myapp -d postgresql

+Currently Rails 6 is not supported so you may need to modify the above command to something like:

+	# rails _5.2.3_ new myapp -d postgresql

 Change your working directory to your Rails app and create the database with:

 	# rails db:create